 NOX-A12 is currently in mid-stage clinical development as a combination therapy in the brain cancer, glioblastoma, and is one of the few agents that we believe offers the potential to address the major unmet need in this and other solid tumors such as pancreatic cancer.

 OPERA & OPTIMUS

 TME Pharma collaborates with MSD/Merck in the pancreatic cancer program.
 After TME Pharma delivered final top-line data with an encouraging overall survival and safety profile from its OPERA Phase 1/2 combination trial with Merck’s Keytruda® in metastatic pancreatic and colorectal cancer (Source: Suarez-Carmona M, et al. J Immunother Cancer 2021), we have entered into our second clinical collaboration with Merck to further evaluate safety and efficacy of NOX-A12 in combination with anti-PD-1 and two different chemotherapy regimens as second-line therapy in patients with pancreatic cancer.
-The design of the Phase 2 OPTIMUS trial of NOX-A12 and pembrolizumab in second-line pancreatic cancer has been approved in France and Spain, and is in discussion with regulatory authorities in the US.
+The design of the Phase 2 OPTIMUS trial of NOX-A12 and pembrolizumab in second-line pancreatic cancer has been approved in France, Spain and the US.

 MECHANISM OF ACTION